Brightcoders-Bootcamps/today-i-learned-CarlosSe/README.md

 ### Wed 29, July 2020 *rails server*
 I learned how to run script to run a server and see rails app, the server runs on localhost on port 3000, I also configured Cloud9 to allow connections to local webs server.

+### Thu 30, July 2020 *Model-View-Controller (MVC)*
+I learned how Rails use MVC architectural pattern, browser sends a request and controller handles it, then render view and sent to a the browser, the model interacts whit database.

+### Fri 31, July 2020 *Hello, world*
+In this section I learned how to create a first controller to render Hello World, in controller I created a function called hello in class AplicationController which inherit from ActionController, inside method I write render html: "Hello world" then modify routes where I write root 'application#hello' the syntaxis is controller_name#action_name

+### Mon 03, August 2020 *Version control with Git*
+I read about Git installation, configuration and basic commands like init, add, status and commit

+### Tue 04, August 2020 *GitHub*
+I read the section 1.3.3 GitHub, I learned more about git branches and how is helpful for a single-developer, also learned the path to work with branches until merge

+### Wed 05, August 2020 *Heroku setup and deployment*